Improving Transferability of Adversarial Examples via Bayesian Attacks: Experiments

 From the table, it can be observed that increasing the values of $\lambda_{\varepsilon, \sigma}$ and $\lambda_{\varepsilon_{\rve}, \sigma_{\rve}}$ from 0 to 0.5 enhances the transferability of adversarial examples in attacking normally trained models.
 However, excessively large values of these hyper-parameters can lead to inferior performance.
 The best performance of attacking normally trained models is achieved by setting $\lambda_{\varepsilon, \sigma}=0.5$ and $\lambda_{\varepsilon_{\rve}, \sigma_{\rve}}=1$, which results in an average success rate of $75.60\%$.
+However, despite achieving optimal performance, we do not adopt this setting in our main ImageNet experiments (presented in Tables~\ref{tab:ft_imagenet}, \ref{tab:comapre_imagenet}, \ref{tab:comapre_combine}, \ref{tab:robust}, and \ref{tab:defense}).
+Instead, we use $\lambda_{\epsilon,\sigma} = 1$ and $\lambda_{\epsilon_\rve,\sigma_\rve} = 1$ to ensure a direct and fair comparison with our prior work, BasicBayesian~\cite{li2023making}.
 Considering the performance on attacking robust models, it can be observed that the average success rate peaks a larger value of $\lambda_{\varepsilon_{\rve}, \sigma_{\rve}}$.
 This is partially because that reducing the prediction loss of the perturbed inputs during fine-tuning in Eq.~(\ref{eq:bayes_train}) resembles performing adversarial training, and larger $\lambda_{\varepsilon_{\rve}, \sigma_{\rve}}$ implies making the substitute model robust in a larger neighborhood of benign inputs.
-A recent related method, namely DRA~\cite{zhu2022toward}, also suggests that performing regularized fine-tuning before attacking is beneficial to attacking defensive models, and it achieves an average success rate of $62.03\%$ and $17.68\%$ in attacking normally trained models and adversarially trained models, respectively.
+A recent related method, namely DRA~\cite{zhu2022toward}, also suggests that performing regularized fine-tuning before attacking is beneficial to attacking defensive models, and it achieves an average success rate of $62.13\%$ and $17.42\%$ in attacking normally trained models and adversarially trained models, respectively.
 By setting $\lambda_{\varepsilon_{\rve}, \sigma_{\rve}} = 5$, our method has an average success rate ranging from $65.84\%$ to $67.51\%$ in attacking normally trained models and ranging from $18.48\%$ to $20.47\%$ in attacking adversarially trained models, which outperforms DRA considerably.